The One Act Players

 Melissa Hutchison

-Melissa hails from Missouri, but currently lives in Bezerkeley, in a hole in the ground, you know, like Bag End, where she sips wine and watches re-runs of South Park and Magnum P.I.
-She stays quite busy as a Bay Area voice actress for games, anime, radio and television, but dreams of showing off her chops in a Christopher Guest film.
+A very busy voice actor, Melissa hails from Missouri, but currently lives in Bezerkeley, in a hole in the ground, you know, like Bag End, where she sips wine and watches re-runs of South Park and Magnum P.I.

 Wendy Tremont King

-If you recognize Wendy's voice, you're likely blind ... because she's a narrator dedicated to making documents and publications accessible to the visually impaired.
-She's also an audio book narrator, and the voice of Safeway for The Lighthouse AIS broadcast service.
-Wendy's quest in life is to channel the wit of Esther Beavan King, her grandmother, who tickled the radio waves in the 1920s with her colorful character voices.
+Wendy is a popular audio book narrator and film actress.
+Her quest in life is to channel the wit of Esther Beavan King, her grandmother, who tickled the radio waves in the 1920s with her colorful character voices.
 Wendy lives in an alternate dimension where she pulls all the strings. www.wendytremontking.com

 Joe Levi